 At Threshold, I provide services to clients which are thoughtful, straight-forward and comprehensive.
 I design for the way people live, putting usability first.
 I operate under the premise that good design can be accomplished in many ways, and every client benefits from an approach tailor-made for their unique needs and circumstances.
 I strongly believe that design should not be a luxury, and value equity, preservation and ecological responsibility in my work.
 I specialize in clean, modern designs which incorporate personalized elements from many eras and styles.
 The results are timeless, dynamic spaces which are unique and meaningful to their occupants.
 I truly love what I do.

-After earning a Bachelor of Arts degree in Photojournalism from the University of Texas at Austin and a Master of Arts degree in Interior Design from Suffolk University, I began my professional career as a designer for Taniya Nayak Design.
+After earning a BA in Photojournalism from the University of Texas at Austin and an MA degree in Interior Design from Suffolk University, I began my professional career as a designer for Taniya Nayak Design.
 With TND, I designed for HGTV's Destination Design, numerous Boston area restaurants, national television segments and ad campaigns, and six seasons of Food Network’s Restaurant: Impossible.
 After forming Threshold in 2012, I have designed residential and hospitality projects in Boston, the San Francisco Bay Area and throughout the U.S.

 Originally from Tulsa, Oklahoma, I have lived in many places and traveled all over the world.
 Time spent in my father's native India imparted me with a keen appreciation for beauty in diversity.
 My mother, an artist, inspired me creatively and influenced my aesthetic from an early age.
 I live with my husband, two young sons and rescue dog on the idyllic island of Alameda, California.
 When I’m not designing, I enjoy cooking, singing to my guitar, exploring the California coast, and spending time with my family.